rapa555/rapa555.github.io/_pages/pages_01.markdown

 ---
 layout: page
 title: "Page_01"
-permalink: /_pages
+permalink: /_pages/page_01
 ---

-This is now page one of pages.
+This is now page one of _pages.
-Try to get to grips with markdown as an editing tool.
+Try to get to grips with markdown, front matter, YAML as a editing tools.